fabioupg/pokerledger-legal/terms.md

 ## Service Description

-PokerLedger is a poker bankroll and session tracking application designed for informational and analytical purposes only.
+Bankrolly is a poker bankroll and session tracking application designed for informational and analytical purposes only.

 The app does not provide gambling services or facilitate real-money betting.

 ## Subscriptions

-PokerLedger Pro is offered as an auto-renewing subscription.
+Bankrolly Pro is offered as an auto-renewing subscription.

 Available plans may include: